 For your first appointment with one of our practitioners, it's important that we have access to your pathology test results, as well as a list of medications you are taking.
 This allows the practitioner to fully understand your condition, and helps them to tailor your acupuncture and herbal medicine prescription for you in a way that will not interfere with any medication you are taking or treatment you are receiving.

 Pregnancy can be such a wonderful time for some women, and unfortunately some women can really suffer.
 The treatment of a pregnant woman comes with its own unique set of health problems.
 A woman’s body is so vastly different during pregnancy than at any other time in her life, and health issues that arise of course need to take into account the health and safety of the baby.
-For women who prefer to try natural remedies before turning to pharmaceutical drugs, your practitioner can discuss with you whether there are any herbal or nutritional medicines that would be safe for you and your baby, and whether acupuncture would be applicable to your particular condition.
+For women who prefer to try natural remedies before turning to pharmaceutical drugs, your practitioner will conduct a Chinese medicine assessment before discussing with you any herbal or nutritional medicines that would be appropriate for you, and whether acupuncture would be applicable to your particular condition.

 Some women can have just one simple issue, such as back pain, or pelvic pain, whilst other women can feel like they are riddled with every problem under the sun from morning sickness, reflux, fluid retention and headaches through to varicose veins, insomnia and high blood pressure.
 Some women can also be dealing with the added stress and worry of spotting or bleeding, or threatened miscarriage.
-Our practitioners understand how troubling this can be, and can take all these factors into account when formulating the best treatment approach for you any time you visit the clinic.
+Our practitioners understand how troubling and distressing some of these problems can be, and we can offer you emotional support to deal with any stress you may be facing.
+We take into consideration all the factors affecting your health and wellbeing when conducting our Chinese medicine assessment, and when formulating the best treatment approach for you any time you visit the clinic.

-Heading closer towards birth, the focus of our treatments turns towards preparing you for labour.
-There are a range of circumstances and variables that change in the leadup to labour, as well as a lot of stress and pressure that can fall upon to the mum-to-be's shoulders.
-For these and other reasons, we like to see women for weekly appointments from 34 weeks onwards, to discuss any changes that might be occurring, and to provide you with maximum support during this time.
+Heading closer towards birth, the focus of our treatments turns towards preparing you for meeting your baby and the logistics of having a new family member.
+There are a range of physiological circumstances and variables that change in the leadup to labour, as well as a lot of stress and pressure that can fall upon to the mum-to-be's shoulders.
+For these and other reasons, we often suggest weekly appointments for women from 34 weeks gestation onwards, to discuss any changes that might be occurring, help to talk through various choices you may be faced with, and to provide you with maximum support during this time.

 For first time mums, this can be a daunting time, where you may be feeling nervous and not entirely sure what to expect when you are in labour.
 Women who have already had a child need a different type of support or encouragement if they had unexpected or difficult circumstances around their previous birth experiences.
 Your practitioner's focus in on supporting you, and offering guidance and helpful strategies to have you feeling calm and empowered throughout the process.
-Your practitioner can help you in a range of ways - whether it is through encouragement to stay on track with your nutritional plan for gestational diabetes, or as a sounding board to help you reflect on your choices leading up to birth, or if you have found out that your baby is in the breach position - your practitioner will take all this into account when determining the most suitable acupuncture treatment for you.
+Your practitioner can help you in a range of ways - whether it is through encouragement to stay on track with your nutritional plan for gestational diabetes, or as a sounding board to help you reflect on your choices leading up to birth, to discuss your concerns if you have found out that your baby is in the breech position, or to help you debrief about your concerns if you have an impending medical induction.

 The arrival of your new baby is an exciting time, but also a very exhausting time when new parents can be particular vulnerable.
 Our priority is to see that mum and baby in particular are both well looked after.
 Many of our practitioners are mums and have been there ourselves, and we understand the challenges that parents of newborns are faced with.
 We can assist you with common issues that arise during the post-natal period with practical advice and support to help get you through those tough first 3 months.